tamslo/koala/README.md

 To perform tasks, a class that inherits from `BaseService` needs to be added, look at similar services for examples.
 The class needs to be imported in `services/__init__.py` and added to the dictionary.
 For now, all classes are defined in the file `image_name/__init__.py` for shorter imports.
 If the files get too large, they can of course be split up.

+**Important note for aligners**: Aligners are expected to have a maximum quality value of 60, usually options are provided to adapt it if this value is not the default.

 ### Configuration

 For services of type `aligner`, it needs to be defined whether the service creates a file by itself or writes to STDOUT by setting the boolean `creates_output`.